edwardsmith999/SimWrapPy/README.md

     othervariablename
     2

 and stored for each directory.
 The `./minimal_example/src` directory is also packaged up as a tarball in each case.

 ## Structure and Objects

 At the top level, you create a study.
 Each study contains a number of threads which each run using the multiprocessor framework in Python.
 You can specify how many to run at the same time based on the compute resource you have available.
   - study - manages the running of all threads in blocks based on specified max number of cpus
   - thread - a subprocess running on a thread (should be one per cpu)
-  - run - an object which creates the folder structure, changes inputs and runs the specified exectuable
+  - run - an object which creates the folder structure, changes inputs and runs the specified executable
   - inpututils - helper functions to change input files for various codes

 ## Run Objects

-When instatiated, Run should create a new folder as a "run" directory (if it doesn't already exist) and copy the necessary files from a "base" directory into it.
+When instantiated, Run should create a new folder as a "run" directory (if it doesn't already exist) and copy the necessary files from a "base" directory into it.
 All the information necessary for execution of the run is stored from the following inputs to the
 constructor:

     Directories:

         srcdir  - path to source code folder basedir - path from which input/restart/etc files are copied rundir  - path in which the run will take place, files are copied from basedir to here.

     Copied files: